Qualytics/userguide/docs/settings/connections/manage-connections.md

 ## Manage Connection

 You can effectively manage your connections by editing, deleting, and adding datastores to maintain accuracy and efficiency.
-By editing connections, you update details, improve quality, and adjust configurations.

-Deleting connections removes obsolete links, enhances security, and reduces clutter.
-Adding datastores integrates new sources, expands capabilities, and enriches data.
-These actions ensure a robust, secure, and efficient data environment, enhancing overall data management and workflow.
+!!! warning
+    Before deleting a connection, ensure that all associated datastores and enrichment datastores have been removed.

 ### Edit Connection